tylerwray/me/blog/the-power-of-map-take-in-elixir/index.md

 ## Get rid of the "maybe add thing" functions

 Starting out in elixir I would commonly take some source map and put its values on another map conditionally.
-Usually that condition would just be whether or not the source map had the key.
-I would find myself writing these kind of functions:
+Usually, that condition would just be whether or not the source map had the key.
+I would find myself writing these kinds of functions:

 ```elixir
 def call do